 Trump trial sees investigator return to the stand as 3rd week nears close

-A forensic analyst who works for Manhattan District Attorney Alvin Bragg is resuming testimony Friday in the trial of former President Donald Trump.
+A forensic analyst who works for Manhattan District Attorney Alvin Bragg concluded his testimony Friday in the trial of former President Donald Trump, telling jurors there was no sign that evidence retrieved from a witness' phone was tampered with.

-On Thursday, Douglas Daus introduced a recording of Michael Cohen speaking to Trump, which he said he located on Cohen's phone.
+On Thursday, Douglas Daus introduced a 2016 recording of Michael Cohen speaking to Trump, which he said he located on Cohen's phone.
+Cohen was Trump's personal attorney at the time.

 "I need to open up a company for the transfer of all of that info regarding our friend, David," said Cohen, referring to former National Enquirer publisher David Pecker, who helped suppress a model's claim of an affair with Trump.